 4) Employee/Occupational Health (11 items)

-- Review and/or develop screening and immunization programs
+- Assess and/or develop screening and immunization programs

-- Collaborate regarding counseling, follow up, and work restriction recommendations related to communicable diseases and/or exposures
+- Collaborate with employee/occupational health regarding counseling, follow up, and work restriction recommendations related to communicable diseases and/or exposures

-- Collaborate with occupational health to evaluate infection prevention-related data and provide recommendations (e.g., needle stick injuries, splashes)
+- Collaborate with employee/occupational health to evaluate data related to infection prevention and provide recommendations (e.g., needle stick injuries, splashes)

-- Collaborate with occupational health to recognize healthcare personnel who may represent a transmission risk to patients, coworkers, and communities
+- Collaborate with employee/occupational health to identify healthcare personnel who may represent a transmission risk to patients, coworkers, and communities

 - Assess risk of occupational exposure to infectious diseases (e.g., Mycobacterium tuberculosis, bloodborne pathogens)

-- Develop, evaluate, and revise a mission and vision statement, goals, measurable objectives, and action plans for the Infection Prevention and Control Program
+- Develop, evaluate, and revise goals, measurable objectives, and plan for the Infection Prevention Program

-- Assess needs then recommend specific equipment, personnel, and resources for the Infection Prevention and Control Program
+- Assess needs then recommend specific equipment, personnel, information technology, and resources to support the Infection Prevention Program

-- Recommend changes in practice based on current evidence, clinical outcomes, and financial implications
+- Recommend changes in practice based on regulation, critically appraised literature, clinical outcomes, and financial implications

-- Incorporate business modeling to assign value to prevention of and/or presence of healthcare-associated infection (e.g., cost/benefit analysis, return on investment)
+- Assign value to prevention of and/or presence of healthcare associated infection prevention (e.g., cost/benefit analysis, return on investment)

-- Provide infection prevention and control findings, recommendations, and reports to appropriate stakeholders
+- Provide infection prevention findings, recommendations, and reports to appropriate stakeholders

-- Facilitate implementation of policies, procedures, and recommendations
+- Facilitate and monitor implementation of policies, procedures, and recommendations

 - Collaborate with internal and external stakeholders in the identification and review of adverse and sentinel events